First Google Street View Tour to Near Space from Adler Planetarium with 360° GoPro Fusion Camera

 - Monitor weather conditions for clear skies

-- Coordinate with local air traffic control at both Midway and O’hare airports to time everything just right
+- Coordinate with local air traffic control at Midway and O’hare airports to time everything right.

 Our biggest challenge?
-Weather balloons are typically launched from less populated areas, like desserts and barren farmland.
-Of the combined 150+ missions that Adler Planetarium and Hawken Oribital flew, none were done from a major metropolitan area like Chicago.
+Weather balloons are typically launched from less populated areas, like deserts and barren farmland.
+None of the combined 150+ missions that Adler Planetarium and Hawken Orbital flew were done from a central metropolitan area like Chicago.
 And to our knowledge, we were the first.
-If you are looking to perform a similar project, we do not suggest launching from a major city as it requires months of coordination, meticulous planning, red tape, and lots of proper documentation.
+Suppose you are looking to perform a similar project.
+In that case, we do not suggest launching from a major city as it requires months of coordination, meticulous planning, red tape, and lots of proper documentation.

 The Day of the Launch

-The flight lasted more than an hour-and-a-half and ascended to around 86,000 feet before landing in a cornfield in Berrien Center, MI.
+The flight lasted over an hour and a half and ascended to around 86,000 feet before landing in a cornfield in Berrien Center, MI.
 The image below shows the trajectory of the weather balloon in green and our retrieval route in pink.

-We were able to create the first Google Street View tour to space and a custom virtual tour from the launch.
-Aside from capture amazing footage, we attracted media outlets from ABC, CBS, and WGN to cover our event.
+We created the first Google Street View tour to space and a custom virtual tour from the launch.
+Aside from capturing fantastic footage, we attracted media outlets from ABC, CBS, and WGN to cover our event.

-We got to meet meteorologist Tom Skilling and Demetrius Ivory.
+We got to meet meteorologists Tom Skilling and Demetrius Ivory.

-Pictured From Left: Wojciech Kalembasa CEO Panoskin, Demetrius Ivory Meteorologist WGN-TV, Tom Skilling Meteorologist WGN-TV, Tom ChomiakCTO Panoskin
+Pictured From Left: Wojciech Kalembasa, CEO TourBuilder; Demetrius Ivory, Meteorologist WGN-TV; Tom Skilling, Meteorologist WGN-TV; Tom ChomiakCTO TourBuilder

-And we appeared on Chicago’s very own WGN-TV to discuss our space launch, Panoskin, and the ability of publishing to Google Street View using the GoPro Fusion.
+And we appeared on Chicago’s WGN-TV to discuss our space launch, TourBuilder, and the ability to publish to Google Street View using the GoPro Fusion.

-With the help from all those involved, our space launch was a huge success!
+With the help of all those involved, our space launch was a huge success!

-For more information or to start publishing to Google Street View using Panoskin, visit https://www.panoskin.com
+For more information or to start publishing to Google Street View using TourBuilder, visit https://www.tourbuilder.com